sks2706-dev/Market-Prediction-Model/README.md

 The quantitative engine evaluates historical technical indicators using an optimized machine learning pipeline.

 ### Experimentation & Tuning Process
+1. **Feature Engineering:** Introduced **27** derived features from the original columns .
+Technical indicators, rolling statistics, and lagged signals were included so the model is trained on derived quantities which actively avoids any absolute value getting passed to the model.
+This prevents the model from cheating by just predicting a value close to the present day closing values.
-1. **Multi-Model Training:** Initially, 8 distinct baseline models were trained simultaneously to evaluate initial feature response.
+2. **Multi-Model Training:** Initially, 8 distinct baseline models were trained simultaneously to evaluate initial feature response.
-2. **Hyperparameter Optimization:** The top 3 performing model architectures were selected and passed through `GridSearchCV` for exhaustive hyperparameter tuning.
+3. **Hyperparameter Optimization:** The top 3 performing model architectures were selected and passed through `GridSearchCV` for exhaustive hyperparameter tuning.
-3. **Evaluation & Selection:** Final evaluation on unseen test data revealed that the optimized K-Nearest Neighbors (KNN) configuration significantly outperformed the other candidates.
+4. **Evaluation & Selection:** Final evaluation on unseen test data revealed that the optimized K-Nearest Neighbors (KNN) configuration significantly outperformed the other candidates.

 ### Final Optimized KNN Hyperparameters
 * **`n_neighbors`**: 3